 Enzalutamide is a hormone treatment that blocks testosterone from reaching prostate cancer cells.
 This can slow the growth of the cancer and may shrink it.
 You might hear it called an androgen receptor blocker (inhibitor).

 You take enzalutamide as capsules, once a day.
 You swallow them whole with a glass of water.
 You can have the capsules with or without food.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 When you have it

 - other hormone treatments are no longer working for you and you can't have chemotherapy

-- you have completed docetaxel chemotherapy
+- you have already had docetaxel chemotherapy

 You might have blood tests before starting treatment and during your treatment.
 They check your general health and might check your levels of blood cells and other substances in the blood.